-How much natural gas savings do customers in the program save in 2019 for PGL and NSG?
+How much natural gas savings do customers in the program save in 2020 for PGL and NSG?

-What is the apparent long-run trend in program savings?
+What is the apparent long-run trend (flat, increasing, or falling) in program savings?

 What is the uplift in other PGL and NSG energy efficiency programs due to the HER program?